-Under its Procurement Technical Assistance Center (PTAC), COMIDA receives a grant from the United States Department of Defense and New York State.
-For the years ended December 31, 2009 and 2008, respectively, COMIDA recognized PTAC income of \$189,112 and \$186,616 and corresponding expenses recorded in accordance with their natural classifications in the accompanying statements of revenue, expenses, and change in net assets.
+Under its Procurement Technical Assistance Center (PTAC), COMIDA receives grants from the United States Department of Defense and New York State.
+For the years ended December 31, 2010 and 2009, respectively, COMIDA recognized PTAC income of \$167,325 and \$189,112 and corresponding expenses recorded in accordance with their natural classifications in the accompanying statements of revenue, expenses, and change in net assets.

 Since PTAC is funded on a reimbursement basis, COMIDA, as its parent organization, has had to advance funds to PTAC for its operations.
-At December 31, 2009 and 2008, PTAC owed COMIDA approximately \$100,000 and \$65,000, respectively.
+At both December 31, 2010 and 2009, PTAC owed COMIDA approximately \$65,000.